locka99/opcua/README.md

 ## Minimizing code through convention

-The API will use convention by default to minimize the amount of code that needs to be written.
+The API will use convention and idiomatic rust minimize and make concise the amount of code that needs to be written.

 Here is a minimal, functioning server.